terminationshock/lisst/README.md

 ## Building

 This program requires Go version 1.19 or later for building.
-You can build the self-contained executable yourself with `./build.sh` or you can download the artifact built from the latest commit of the `master` branch [here](https://gitlab.mpcdf.mpg.de/tmelson/lisst/-/jobs/artifacts/master/raw/lisst?job=build).
+You can build the self-contained executable yourself with `make` or you can download the artifact built from the latest commit of the `master` branch [here](https://gitlab.mpcdf.mpg.de/tmelson/lisst/-/jobs/artifacts/master/raw/lisst?job=build).

 ## Testing

-Unit tests are executed during the build process.
-The integration test suite can be executed with `./test.sh`.
+You can run all tests (unit and integration tests) with `make check`.

 ## License